 There are many differences between Thai and Western culture.
 It’s wise to familiarise yourself with some basic etiquette before visiting.

 Thailand is a fiercely patriotic nation.
 Its national anthem is typically played twice a day on the radio and television.
 It’s also played in cinemas before a film, at which point you are expected to stand.

 Furthermore, if you ask locals about their King, they’ll respond with great affection.
 Thailand’s royalty is an integral part of their lifestyle and is widely admired.
 As a visitor, you’re expected to show admiration and respect as well.
-Otherwise, you could be heavily penalised or even arrested for disrespectful behaviour.
+Otherwise, you could be heavily penalized or even arrested for disrespectful behavior.